HDSB-OT-Farid2021Q2-ICS3U/hangman-project-group-4/README.md

 Download the github repository.
 You will need the main.py and wordlist.py files.
 Run the main.py file.

 Once you run the main.py file, the game starts.
 First, it will ask your OS (Windows, Mac or Linux).
 Choose your OS accordingly.
+It will also ask for the game mode.
+If you choose single-player mode, the computer will randomly generate a word from the word list.
+If you choose the two-player mode, one player will input the word, and the other player will guess the word.

 Then, it will display a series of introduction messages.
 Once you finish reading what is displayed on the terminal, press enter the continue.